 As with most lost mine stories, there are a few things about this famous story that are hard to believe.
 One issue is the description of the ore as being quartz with veins of visible gold in it.
 In the past century, there have been very little in the way of gold discoveries in Texas.
 In fact, Texas is probably one of the poorer states in the U.S. to search for gold.

 What are the odds of a rich lost gold mine in Texas?
 I suppose that is the fun about lost mines stories, you just don’t always know fact from fiction.
 Certainly you would expect that other rich gold discoveries would have been made over the past 130 years, yet there have been no significant gold discoveries in that time.

-Many lost gold mines are believed to be in the heart of rich gold country like The Lost Dutchman Mine in California, or The Lost Goose Egg Mine in California.
+Many lost gold mines are believed to be in the heart of rich gold country like The Lost Dutchman Mine in Arizona, or The Lost Goose Egg Mine in California.
 That is not the case with the Lost Bill Kelly Gold Mine.